devrajkhanra/Grocery-app-with-json-database/README.md

 ### `npx json-server -p 3500 -w data/db.json`

 Runs the database on port 3500.
-You can use which ever port you like, example 3200, 3002 ...
+You can use which ever port you like, example 3200, 3002 ...\
+After you change the port do not forget to change the port in 'app.js'\
+Open [http://localhost:3500/items](http://localhost:3500/items) to view it in your browser.
+If there is json data that means the database is running.

 ### `npm start`